 - The overall score and overall readiness reflect data for all strands assessed.
 The individual strand information is displayed for only key strands, which are strands where enough questions were asked to be able to identify it as a student strength or weakness.

-Report Sample: Display by Selected Students
+Report Sample: Summarize by Individual Student

 Export to File Options